DataDog/integrations-core/ossec_security/README.md

       *PORT(8080): port on which your datadog-agent is listening.

-      Note: Using JSON format is required since OSSEC pipeline parses JSON formatted logs only.
+      Note: Using JSON format is required since OSSEC Security pipeline parses JSON formatted logs only.

   2. After this change is made, the client-syslog process should be enabled:
       ```shell